kthpanor/echem/standards.md

 import py3Dmol as p3d
 import adcc
 import gator
-from pyscf import gto, scf
 ```

 ### References

-Include URL to create links in the references:
+Add to .bib (in chronological order) and include URL to create links in the references

 ```
 @article{Sellers1993,
 author  = {Sellers, Harrell},